vitalets/react-native-extended-stylesheet/README.md

 \[[top](#)\]

 ### Percents
-Percents are useful for **single-orientation apps** because calculation is performed on app start only.
+Percent values are useful for **single-orientation apps** because calculation is performed on app start only.
-You can apply it to top-level components as percent values are calculated from **screen** width/height (not from parent component).
+They are calculated relative to **screen width/height** (not parent component!).
 ```js
 const styles = EStyleSheet.create({
   column: {